At Least 2 Dead, 3 Wounded In Gardena Shooting Spree; Gunman At Large

-GARDENA (CBSLA) – A manhunt is underway for a male suspect who shot and killed at least two people and wounded three others, including a pregnant woman, in a crime spree in Gardena and Lynwood.
+GARDENA (CBSLA) – A manhunt is underway for a man who shot and killed at least two people and wounded three others, including his pregnant ex-girlfriend, in a crime spree that spanned Gardena and Lynwood early Tuesday morning.

-The initial shooting occurred in or near a Gardena mobile home park early Tuesday morning.
-The second occurred on the 710 Freeway in Lynwood, about 11 miles away.
+The three other victims were rushed to a hospital.
+The pregnant woman and another patient were in critical condition, police said.
+A third victim suffered minor injuries.

-Those three were rushed to local hospitals.
-Among the patients was a pregnant woman who was in critical condition, police said.
-A second person was also in critical condition.
-The third victim suffered minor injuries.
+At some point, the suspect then shot and killed his own friend and stole his car.

-The Los Angeles County Sheriff’s Department later confirmed that at around 4:30 a.m., a person was found shot to death, lying on the on-ramp to the southbound 710 Freeway from Martin Luther King Jr. Blvd. in Lynwood.
-The suspect in the Gardena shooting is believed to be responsible for that killing as well.
+The Los Angeles County Sheriff’s Department confirmed that at around 4:30 a.m., the suspect’s friend was found shot to death, lying on the on-ramp to the southbound 710 Freeway from Martin Luther King Jr. Blvd. in Lynwood.
 A Sig Alert was issued and the on-ramp was expected to be closed through at least 3 p.m.

 The male suspect was believed to be driving a black-colored Kia Soul with paper plates, California Highway Patrol told CBS2.
 He is considered armed and dangerous.